ZoffyD/spring-pet/README.md

 * Project 1 (Baseline): A standard Agile project where each sprint tried to cover all quality characteristics at once, but without any formal mapping rules or quality-based KPIs.
 This project ended up failing — tasks were delayed, and the results were heavily biased toward functional suitability while other quality areas were neglected.

 * Project 2 (Enhanced): An Agile project where quality characteristics were formally declared in the project charter before development began.
 The team mapped every activity (design, coding, testing) to specific ISO/IEC 25010 quality characteristics and used those characteristics as KPIs to track progress sprint by sprint.
-This project reported test density at 144% of baseline while finding only 32% of the predicted bug count.
+This project reported a test density at 144% of baseline while finding only 32% of the predicted bug count.

 The core steps were:
 * 1. Define software quality goals using the ISO/IEC 25010 model *before* development starts.